The Manager's Role in Work Satisfaction and Engagementcontinuingstudies.wisc.edu/0837-C-LAAS See upcoming dates

 This class is two separate days, offered in a participatory live-online format with brief prework.

 There are many myths about what managers can and should do to support employee work performance, satisfaction, and engagement.
-Learn what decades of real-world management experience reveals about best practices and tools for day-to-day manager activities, plus gain insights from recent research focusing on today's diverse and fast-moving environments.
+Learn what decades of real-world management experience reveal about best practices and tools for day-to-day manager activities, plus gain insights from recent research focusing on today's diverse and fast-moving environments.

 - Create a framework for better understanding the complex nature of work performance and dispel some of the myths about what works to impact performance.

-- Identify multiple strategies managers can take to increase work motivation, engagement, and performance.
+- Identify multiple strategies managers can take to increase work motivation, engagement and performance.

 - Explore tools for identifying different strategies for different individuals to build motivation.